 By Barton Goldenberg

-Nearly all organizations underestimate the time and effort required to execute successful Social Media Communities.
+Nearly all organizations underestimate the time and effort required to execute successful Digital Customer Communities.
 For example:

 - Setting up a content calendar for the community takes a lot of time and commitment from others.
 Do they have this time?
 Will they make this commitment?

 - Experienced bloggers will confirm that it always takes longer to write a post than they expect.
 Writing a blog takes about as long as it takes to write an article – approximately half a day.

 - Generating relevant content for the organization’s Social Media community depends on the goals of the community and may require contributions from several writers with different expertise, styles and viewpoints.
 This ‘wild-card’ element can throw off any time estimate.

 - Employees should be encouraged to monitor the Web and public Social Media communities to see what others are saying about the organization.
 Be sure to allot time accordingly.
 This effort is just like monitoring press clips, but remember that there can be much more content to monitor online.

 - Allow time to post materials to the community as well, such as retweets, blog entries, white papers, technical material, etc.

 - As a guideline, the Community Manager should allocate 15-40 hours per week depending on the size of the community and amount of activity taking place.

 - Managing a successful Social Media Community is time consuming and must be done with excellence.
 This can take anywhere from a couple of hours per day to 24/7 coverage.